-This molecule has a molecular weight of 219 and it contains 6 moles of water (as can be seen from the formula).
-Again, don’t forget to convert the 500mg to grams!
+This molecule has a molecular weight of 219 – contains 6 moles of water (stated in the formula).
+Don’t forget to convert 500mg to grams:

 How many moles of solute are there in 20mL of a 1 mol/L solution?

-How much NaCl is required to make 25mL of a 0.5 molar solution?
-How many moles of sodium ion will there be in the final solution?
+How much NaCl is needed to make 25mL of a 0.5 molar solution?
+How many moles of sodium ion will be in the final solution?

-If we multiply the molecular weight of NaCl (i.e. 58.5) by this molar quantity of 0.0125 then we can determine that 0.73125g of sodium chloride is contained in this 25mL in a 0.5 molar solution.
+If we multiply the molecular weight of NaCl (namely, 58.5) by this molar quantity of 0.0125, we determine that 0.73125g of sodium chloride is contained within this 25mL (in a 0.5 molar solution).

-Given that 1 mole of sodium chloride contains 1 mole of sodium ions then 25mL of a 0.5 molar solution of NaCl will contain 0.0125 moles of sodium ions.
+Given that 1 mole of sodium chloride contains 1 mole of sodium ions, 25mL of a 0.5 molar solution of NaCl contains 0.0125 moles of sodium ions.

-How many millimoles of sodium and chloride ions are contained in 1L of Sodium Chloride Infusion BP?
-Sodium Chloride Infusion BP contains 0.9% Sodium Chloride.
+How many millimoles of sodium and chloride ions are contained in 1L of sodium chloride infusion BP?
+Sodium chloride infusion BP contains 0.9% sodium shloride.

 |Mass of NaCl (g)||9||58.5|

-Therefore, there is 0.154 moles of NaCl in 1L of Sodium Chloride Infusion BP.
-This *must* mean, as in Example 10, that there is 0.154 moles of Sodium ions and 0.154 of Chloride ions.
+There is 0.154 moles of NaCl in 1L of sodium chloride infusion BP – meaning there is 0.154 moles of sodium ions and 0.154 of chloride ions.

-How much sodium fluoride will be required to make 250mL of a mouthwash containing 0.012 mol/L of sodium fluoride?
+How much sodium fluoride is needed to make 250mL of a mouthwash containing 0.012 mol/L of sodium fluoride?

-The molecular weight of sodium fluoride is 42 therefore 1 mol/L solution will contain 42g in 1L.
+The molecular weight of sodium fluoride is 42 – meaning 1 mol/L solution contains 42g in 1L.

 Using this information, we can now set up a proportional set.

-Therefore, 0.126g of sodium fluoride is required to make 250mL of mouthwash.
+Answer – 0.126g of sodium fluoride is needed to make 250mL of mouthwash.